 The candidate attending the course will be assessed against the outcomes of each element through the completion of a subscribed knowledge assessment.
 These assessments will cover the essential embedded knowledge as stipulated in the course and will ensure that the candidate can apply the learning to a working situation.

 Conditions of enrolment and certification

-To gain access to this training program, it is mandatory that the employer subscribe to the SafetyWallet membership subscription so that the learner can enrol to any of the Health and Safety e-Learning training programmes.
+To gain access to this training program, it is mandatory that the employer subscribes to the SafetyWallet membership subscription so that the learner can enroll to any of the Health and Safety e-learning training programs.